 There are several ways companies and great brands can do this new form of marketing and enable engagement:

 Amazon enables everything from content to advertising to be context-driven.
 If I’ve expressed interest, Amazon can track, and propose recommendations.
 All of us have likely gotten so used to Amazon’s excellence in this domain, we might even take it for granted but do you know one other site that can do that level of customization of content.
 By driving customization, Amazon or similar vendor is likely to engage me on my interests.
 I am not likely to feel like I’m being sold as much as have relevant choices about my interests.
+Since last month I have begun using the SpamZilla software to find and buy expired domains, and it has undoubtedly helped increase my SEO scores.
+I would highly recommend all the readers to check out SpamZilla if you want to be among the top in the race of today’s SEO marketing process.

 - Co-creation / mass participation